Environmental sensitivity: Environmental sensitivity

-The broad theory of Environmental sensitivity. integrates all of the listed frameworks and proposes that although all people are sensitive to their environment, some individuals tend to be more sensitive than others.
-Furthermore, the theory of Environmental Sensitivity suggests that people vary in their sensitivity to the environment due to differences in their ability to perceive and process information about the environment.
+The broad theory of environmental sensitivity integrates all of the listed frameworks and proposes that although all people are sensitive to their environment, some individuals tend to be more sensitive than others.
+Furthermore, the theory of environmental sensitivity suggests that people vary in their sensitivity to the environment due to differences in their ability to perceive and process information about the environment.
 In other words, more sensitive individuals are characterised by heightened perception as well as deeper processing of external information due to neurobiological differences in the central nervous system, which are influenced by genetic as well as environmental factors.
-The integrative perspective of Environmental sensitivity further proposes that whilst some individuals are more sensitive to both negative and positive experiences, others may be particularly vulnerable to adverse experiences (but not very sensitive to positive ones), whilst some may be especially responsive to positive exposure (but not vulnerable to negative ones).
+The integrative perspective of environmental sensitivity further proposes that whilst some individuals are more sensitive to both negative and positive experiences, others may be particularly vulnerable to adverse experiences (but not very sensitive to positive ones), whilst some may be especially responsive to positive exposure (but not vulnerable to negative ones).

-Empirical evidence for individual differences in sensitivity
+Empirical evidence for individual differences

 Differences in sensitivity have been studied in relation to a wide range of sensitivity markers, such as genetic, physiological and psychological ones.
-These are now discussed in turn.

-Genetic markers of sensitivity
+Genetic markers

 A growing number of studies provide empirical evidence to support individual differences in sensitivity at the genetic level.
-These include traditional Gene-environment interaction studies featuring Candidate genes, as well as more recent genome-wide approaches.
-As an example for the latter, Keers et al. created a polygenic score for Environmental Sensitivity based on about 25,000 gene variants across the genome and then tested whether children at the extremes of this spectrum of genetic sensitivity differed in their response to the parenting quality they received.
+These include traditional gene–environment interaction studies featuring candidate genes, as well as more recent genome-wide approaches.
+As an example for the latter, Keers et al. created a polygenic score for environmental sensitivity based on about 25,000 gene variants across the genome and then tested whether children at the extremes of this spectrum of genetic sensitivity differed in their response to the parenting quality they received.
 According to the results, children with high genetic sensitivity were more likely to develop emotional problems when experiencing negative parenting but also less likely to develop problems when parenting was positive.
 On the other hand, children with low genetic sensitivity were not as impacted by the experience of negative or positive parenting, and did not differ from each other in emotional problems based on parenting quality.
 Hence, this study provides important evidence that genetic sensitivity, measured across the genome, predicts children's sensitivity to both negative and positive environmental influences.